Common Investing Risks and How to Manage Them

 Diversify your portfolio

-To manage risk, you’ll want to spread your risk among a variety of investments vs. “putting all of your eggs in one basket”.
-This way, if one of your investments is doing poorly, you still have others that may not be.
-There are many ways to diversify your portfolio: You can spread your investments among broad asset classes like stocks, bonds and commodities and even diversify further into different funds and industries, which come with different degrees of risk.
-Diversification is not something you do just once; regularly checking in on and rebalancing your portfolio helps you stay at your preferred risk level.
+There are many ways to diversify your portfolio: You can spread your investments among broad asset classes like stocks, bonds and commodities and diversify further into different sectors and industries, which come with different degrees of risk.
+Diversification is not something you do just once; regularly checking in on and rebalancing your portfolio helps you stay prudently diversified at your preferred risk level.

 Adjust your risk tolerance over time

-You’ll also want to adjust your risk level depending on where you’re at in life (and when you’ll need your money).
-Investing in stocks can be risky, but it also can allow you to make the most money.
-If you're young and you have a long way to go before retirement, a riskier investment may be a better fit because you can wait out short-term volatility until the money is needed.
+Investing in stocks can be risky, but it also can allow you to earn significant returns.
+If you're young and you won’t need to tap into your investments for a long time, a riskier investment strategy may be a better fit because you can wait out short-term volatility until the money is needed.

 Consult with an advisor